Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Introduction

-\begin{source}[Sensitive attributes choice] It is not that discrimination \emph{per se} is unjust ---this would be trivial and would somehow throw away the entire (data-driven) decision-making paradigm--- only discrimination with respect to \emph{some attributes} that we have either to list and agree upon or to define with some reasonable criterion. \end{source}
+Under this assumption, we build our critical analysis of fair-AI by distinguishing two broad aspects:

-\begin{source}[What we mean by unfair discrimination] We need to clarify what we mean by making decisions \emph{involving} such attributes, and in what cases such decision-making represent an unjust discrimination. \end{source}
+\begin{enumerate} \item \textbf{Sensitive attributes choice}: It is not that discrimination \emph{per se} is unjust, only discrimination with respect to some attributes that we have either to list and agree upon or to define with some reasonable criterion. (see \autoref{sec:P1})

-These two seemingly superficial, or at least very abstract points are at the root of all the ambiguities and subtleties of fairness in decision-making.
-The first point underlies all the problems about what attributes we should monitor and what should we do with their interactions.
-The second point underlies the problems of defining/clarifying the mechanisms that we deem are not morally acceptable through which a protected attribute can impact the decision.
+\item \textbf{What do we mean by unfair discrimination?}: We need to clarify what we mean by making decisions involving such attributes, and in what cases such decision-making represent an unjust discrimination. (see \autoref{sec:P2}) \end{enumerate} Point 1 underlies several difficulties about what attributes we should monitor and what we should do with subgroups and intersections with respect to those attributes.
+We devote \autoref{sec:P1} to a discussion of such difficulties.
+The second point underlies ambiguities that arise when examining the mechanisms the we should consider to be ethically unacceptable by which a sensitive attribute can influence a decision.
+Section~\ref{sec:P2} is focused on discussing such aspects.

-Both points are ultimately a matter of collective and agreed upon choice.
-Unfortunately, no mathematical model, sophisticated as it may be, can tell us what are the characteristics that should be protected from discrimination or, e.g., whether employing the level of income for loan decisions is morally legitimate even if income is on average lower for female applicants.
+In order to underline the cornerstones of our analysis, we pinpoint a number of \emph{Open Points}: open critical issues that must be addressed and resolved in order to concretely satisfy the need of fair ADM systems.

-We devote Section~\ref{sec:P1} to schematise and discuss the most important ambiguities originating from Source~\ref{s1}, while we do the same in Section~\ref{sec:P2} for Source~\ref{s2}.
-Section~\ref{sec:causality} is devoted to analyse the importance of causality when dealing with discrimination, and about its limitations.
+Finally, we devote \autoref{sec:causality} to analyse the importance of causality when dealing with discrimination, and dicuss about its limitations.

 In Table~\ref{tab:summary}, we summarise the key points raised throughout the paper.